MRCIEU/PHESANT/PHESANT-viz/README.md

-# PHESANT-vis - a visualisation for phenome scans
+# PHESANT-viz - a visualisation for phenome scans

 ## Overview